-Many auctions abroad allow you to search the vehicles online, and even bid online as well.
-This certainly makes the process easier, and brings it a lot closer to home.
+Many auctions abroad allow you to search the vehicles online and even bid online as well.
+This makes the process easier and brings it a lot closer to home.

 What Are Government and Police Auctions?

 Similar to the United States, in many countries surplus or seized items are auctioned out to the public.
 This usually takes place in the form of an auction, announced well ahead of time, and prices can often be quite good.
-Naturally, there is some risk involved as many auctions will not allow you to examine the vehicle being sold, so you will need to purchase the car or truck in “as is” condition.
+Naturally, there is some risk involved as many auctions will not allow you to examine the vehicle being sold.
+You will need to purchase the car or truck in “as is” condition.